MitchellAcoustics/reproducible-research/README.md

 1. Ensure you have Docker and VSCode with the Remote - Containers extension installed.
 2. Clone this repository.
 3. Open the repository in VSCode.
+4. Set your preferred Python and R versions in the `devcontainer.json`.
+Also choose whether the devcontainer should automatically setup renv and uv environments.
-4. When prompted, click "Reopen in Container".
+5. When prompted, click "Reopen in Container".
-5. Wait for the container to build and start.
+6. Wait for the container to build and start.
 This may take several minutes the first time.

 ## Customization

 - You can modify the Python and R versions by changing the build arguments in the Dockerfile.
-- Additional system packages can be added to the Dockerfile.
 - VSCode settings and extensions can be modified in the `devcontainer.json` file.

 ## Contributing